2023 RBC Canadian Open Odds

-The RBC Canadian Open odds aren’t yet available for the 2022 event.
-We’ll have all the updates, Insights and news for the 2021 RBC Canadian Open.
+The RBC Canadian Open odds aren’t yet available for the 2023 event.
+We’ll have all the updates, insights and news for the 2023 RBC Canadian Open when the odds become available.
 The odds are subject to change and as such will be updated as there are movements from the bookmakers regarding RBC betting.
-The RBC Open odds page was last updated on May 23, 2022:
+The RBC Open odds page was last updated on May 29, 2023:

 PGA RBC Canadian Open Odds

 As with all PGA Tour events, there are a number of markets to choose from, and there are fantastic RBC Canadian Open 2023 odds available online:

 Click here to visitBetRivers

 Defending champion Dustin Johnson is one of the favourites to win the 2019 event according to the outright PGA RBC Canadian Open odds.
 He starts at 6.50 and will be tough to beat after he won by three strokes at last year’s event.